andreasb/simplerecipesearch/README.md

 The project is open source, so feel free to fork, edit and submit pull requests.

+### Installation

+1. Fork the repo.
+2. Clone the repo with `git clone https://github.com/andreasb/simplerecipesearch.git`.
+3. Then install dependencies with `cd simplerecipesearch && npm install -d`.
+4. Run the app: `node app`.

 ### To Do:

 * Add a way to navigate back to search from search results page